 Overcoming procurement and supply chain challenges in clinical trials

 The global pandemic has had a significant impact on clinical trials, forcing operators to alter their processes.
-Tanner Pharma’s Clinical Trial Services (TannerCTS) division has been working to overcome challenges with procurement and ensure supply continuity, while looking to the future by embracing technological innovations.
-To discover more, we talk to Georg Schulz, Executive Vice President of Clinical Services at Tanner Pharma Group.
+Tanner Pharma’s Clinical Trial Solutions (TannerCTS) division has been working to overcome challenges with procurement and ensure supply continuity, while looking to the future by embracing technological innovations.
+Discover more from Georg Schulz, Executive Vice President of Clinical Trial Services at Tanner Pharma Group.

 Running a clinical trial is a complex process that typically involves multiple vendors to obtain everything required, which has been made far more challenging during the global pandemic these past few years.